BenjaminPelletier/dss/config/README.md

 ## Creating a new cockroachdb cluster

-1. Use the `make-certs.py` script to create certificates for the new cockroachdb cluster:
+1. Use the `make-certs.py` script in this directory to create certificates for the new cockroachdb cluster:

-        ./make_certs.py <NAMESPACE> \
+        ./make-certs.py <NAMESPACE> \
             [--node-address <ADDRESS>]
             [--node-ca-cert <FILENAME>]